mfp/extprot/doc/language-mapping.md

 "include" assumes that the OCaml file generated from included extprot file will be named following the default convention (i.e. "a.ml" from "a.proto")

+Note that the use of include can interfere with other functionality (dead-code elimination and mli signature generation), given that by default extprotc assumes the .proto file it is processing will not be included in other files, and will perform global dead-code elimination accordingly.

+This happens in the following circumstances:

+* when a monomorphic record type is used across file boundaries and `-mli` is used: in this case, it is also required to add `-export-type-io`
+* when defining subsets of messages (or monomorphic record types) defined in another file: use `-assume-subsets` to disable dead-code elimination selectively (also disables signature generation with `-mli`).

 #### Pretty-printers